logzio/logz-docs/_source/logzio_collections/_log-sources/azure-diagnostic-logs.md

 ---

 To simplify shipping your Azure activity logs, we provide an automated deployment process.
-At the end of this process, you'll have configured an event hub namespace, an event hub, and 2 storage blobs.
+At the end of this process, your Azure function will forward logs from an Azure Event Hub to your Logz.io account.

-The resources set up by the automated deployment can collect data for a single Azure region and ship that data to Logz.io.

 ## More information